 Split Travel Guide: Overview

-Split, Croatia, is the largest town in Dalmatia and the second-largest in all of Croatia (after Zagreb).
-Additionally, it is an ideal Mediterranean city with a small-town vibe, lively streets, and easy-going locals.
+Split is the largest town in Dalmatia and the second-largest in Croatia (after Zagreb).
+It is an ideal Mediterranean city with a small-town vibe, lively streets, and easy-going locals.

 From a stopover place for tourists catching a ferry to nearby islands or a bus to another, more exciting tourist destination, Split has become one of Croatia’s most popular spots.
 Furthermore, in the middle of the Dalmatian Coast, Split makes an excellent base for your Croatia tour.
 It is also an important transport hub and a port city.